Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: A glance at Bernoulli percolation

 \subsubsection{Coloring percolation on trees}

-Let $\VEC{t}=(V,E)$ be an infinite tree and $d \geq 2$ different colors indexed by the set $[d]$.
-Additionally to the percolation parameters $p$ used to defined the Bernoulli percolation, we consider a probability distribution $\VEC{a}=(a_1,\dots,a_d)$ over the set of colors $[d]$.
-The coloring is done according to the following two-step procedure. \begin{itemize} \item[] {\bf Step 1}: We perform a Bernoulli percolation on $\VEC{t}$ (as described in Subsection \ref{subsec: BpBGW}).
-As a result, we obtain a configuration on $\mathcal{S}$ denoted by $s$.
-The set of clusters obtained is denoted by $\mathcal{C}$. \item[] {\bf Step 2}: For each vertex on the same cluster of $\mathcal{C}$ we assign the same color.
-This color is chosen according to the distribution $\VEC{a}$ independently for different connected components.
-The resulting coloring $\Pi$ is defined by a probability measure on $[d]^V$ and it will be denoted by $\mathbb{P}_{p, d, \VEC{a}}^{\VEC{t}}$. \end{itemize}
+Let $\VEC{t}=(V,E)$ be an infinite tree, and let there be $d \geq 2$ different colors indexed by the set $[d]$.
+In addition to the percolation parameter $p$ used to define Bernoulli bond percolation, we consider a probability distribution $\VEC{a}=(a_1,\dots,a_d)$ on the set of colors $[d]$.
+The coloring is done according to the following two-step procedure: \begin{itemize} \item[] {\bf Step 1}: Perform Bernoulli bond percolation on $\VEC{t}$ (as described in Subsection~\ref{sec:BerPer}).
+As a result, we obtain a random subgraph of $\VEC{t}$, denoted by $\mathcal{O}$, and we let $\mathscr{C}$ be its set of clusters.
+For clarity, we will refer to the elements of $\mathscr{C}$ as \emph{percolation clusters}. \item[] {\bf Step 2}: For each percolation cluster in $\mathscr{C}$, assign the same color to all its vertices.
+This color is chosen according to the distribution $\VEC{a}$, independently for different clusters.
+The resulting coloring $\Pi$ is defined by a probability measure on $[d]^V$, and the law of $\Pi$ is denoted by $\mathbb{P}_{p, d, \VEC{a}}^{\VEC{t}}$. \end{itemize}

+Once the coloring $\Pi$ is obtained, the \emph{DaC connected components} are defined as the sets of connected vertices (in the graph $\VEC{t}$) that share the same color.

-Throughout this paper, we shall work with the DaC model with just two colors.
-Hence, we use the notation $\mathbb{P}_{p, 2, a_1}$, where $a_1$ is the probability of coloring a vertex on the graph with the color $1$.
-Note that $1-a_1$ is the probability of not to color the vertex with color $1$.
-The development in \cite{Haggstrom} include the study of the DaC for infinite trees and phase transition percolation results for $d=2$.
-The reason for the author to consider only two colors is due to the fact that the question of whether the DaC measure $\mathbb{P}_{p, d, \VEC{a}}^{\VEC{t}}$ produces an infinite connected component of color $i\in [d]$ with $d\geq 2$ can be answered immediately using the measure $\mathbb{P}_{p, 2, a_i}^{\VEC{t}}$, since $1-a_i$ is the probability of not to color the vertex with color $i$.
-We have summarized the phase transition results of \cite{Haggstrom} in the following proposition.
+Throughout this paper, we focus on the DaC model with just two colors.
+Hence, we use the notation $\mathbb{P}_{p, 2, a_1}$, where $a_1$ is the probability of coloring a vertex on the graph with color $1$.
+Note that $1-a_1$ is the probability of coloring the vertex with color 2 (different from color $1$).
+The development in~\cite{Haggstrom} includes the study of the DaC model for infinite trees and the corresponding phase transition results for $d=2$.
+A reason for considering only two colors is that the question of whether the DaC measure $\mathbb{P}_{p, d, \VEC{a}}^{\VEC{t}}$ produces an infinite connected component of color $i\in [d]$ with $d\geq 2$ can be answered by examining the measure $\mathbb{P}_{p, 2, a_i}^{\VEC{t}}$, since $1-a_i$ is the probability of not coloring the vertex with color 1.
+We summarize the phase transition results of~\cite{Haggstrom} in the following proposition.